 Allow time to practice uploading the various parts of the proposal to the agency website.
 Allow SRA access to the proposal once the proposal is set up in the agency system so that budget information and justifications can be uploaded.
 Do not submit the proposal until final authorizing signature has been obtained on the internal RIT Proposal Review Form.
 When the proposal is complete, ask the SRA to review your proposal.
 The SRA will have institute authority to send the proposal and will submit for you.

-The National Science Foundation's version of ERA is FastLane.
+One of the National Science Foundation's version of ERA is FastLane.
 The purpose of FastLane is to experiment with ways to use the World Wide Web to facilitate business transactions and the exchange of information between the National Science Foundation and its client community including researchers, reviewers, research administrators, and others doing business with NSF.

 In order to prepare and submit proposals to NSF, you must be registered on the FastLane system.
 The SRA for your college or unit will register you, and will explain use of the FastLane system.